 The rest of the paper is organized as follows.
-In Sect.
-II we describe the system model, and we briefly review the Klimov scheduling model [25] in Sect.
-III.
-Solutions to the LPA and DC problems are presented in Sects.
-IV and V, respectively.
-Sect.
-VI presents some numerical examples, and conclusions are presented in Sect.
-VII.
+In Section II, we describe the system model, and we briefly review the Klimov scheduling model [25] in Section III.
+Solutions to the LPA and DC problems are presented in Sections IV and V, respectively.
+Section VI presents some numerical examples, and the conclusion is presented in Section VII.